jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 on legacy platforms is that application authors will not have to write special cases.
 While there won't be any streaming advantages, the application should continue to function as before.

-For example, the display of real-time stock data might start by AJAXing in historical and then separately use a websocket to maintain up-to-the-second updates.
-This requires the server to support two distinct modes.
-However, I see no reason why a single transport could not be used for both.
-Such a server might start answering a request by write historic events from a database, then switch to writing out live data in the same format in response to messages from a MOM.
-By closing the dichotomy we would have the advantage that a single implementation is able to handle all cases.

 Handling transport failures
 ---------------------------